BTEC National Diploma in Civil Engineering

 How will you be assessed?

 The Pearson BTEC National Diploma is a Level 3 qualification.
 The course is assessed by a mixture of internal and external assessments.
 The course includes two double size units (120 GLH each) which are externally assessed by the awarding body.
 This means that 33% of the curriculum size is externally assessed.
-The external assessment usually takes place in May/June of each academic year.
+The external assessment usually takes place in April/May of each academic year.
 This will help learners as they progress either into higher levels of vocational learning or to related academic qualifications, by providing independent assessment evidence of learning alongside the portfolio-based assessment.
 This approach will also assist learners in developing a range of transferable skills, and in applying their knowledge in unfamiliar contexts.

 The remaining eight units are all 60 GLH and are assessed internally at the College.
 Internal assessment enables learners to develop a wider range of skills and provide evidence towards meeting the unit assessment criteria.
 Evidence for assessment can be generated through a range of activities, including written work, practical performance and verbal presentations.